SolaceLabs/steampipe-plugin-solace/docs/index.md

 ### Configuration

-Installing the latest Solace PubSub+ Cloud plugin will create a config file (`~/.steampipe/config/solace.spc`) with a single connection named `solace`:
+Installing the latest Solace PubSub+ Cloud plugin will create a config file (`~/.steampipe/config/solace.spc`) with a single connection named `solace`.

+Update the `api_token` value with the generated token (within quotes).

 ```hcl
 connection "solace" {